iskrov/kotori/docs/technical/database/database-schema.md

 ## Overview

 This document provides comprehensive documentation of the database schema for the Vibes application.
-The schema is designed to support a personal journaling and reminder system with robust data integrity, optimal performance, and scalability.
+The schema is designed to support a personal journaling and reminder system with **dual authentication** (OAuth and OPAQUE), **zero-knowledge secret tags**, robust data integrity, optimal performance, and scalability.

 ### Database Technology
 - **Database Engine**: PostgreSQL 14+